Claudiuivan1/8bithouse/README.md

 Through a simple shell you will be able to execute the basic commands which will allow you to interact with the board.

 The first version accepts only eight devices, but it's easy to see that the code could be easily modified, allowing more wired pins.
 You could add and remove devices, enable them and dim them, adjusting the power.
+Devices are emulated through leds and there is also a small buzzer notifying executed actions.

 ## About us
 We are two Computer Engineers, now graduating in the MSc of *Engineering in Computer Science* at *Sapienza University of Rome*.
 Visit our *LinkedIn* profiles to learn more about us.